ContainerSolutions/bootstrap-habitat-supervisors-on-k8s/README.md

 3. Run the `build-bootstrap.sh` script.
 4. Import the container in minikube:
     `docker save $ORIGIN/k8s-sup-bootstrap-init | (eval $(minikube docker-env); docker load)`
+5. Modify the `bootstrap-hab-sup-on-k8s.yml` manifest to have your package origin.
+Replace all occurances of `moretea` with your habitat origin name.
-5. Apply the manifest: `kubectl apply -f bootstrap-hab-sup-on-k8s.yml`
+6. Apply the manifest: `kubectl apply -f bootstrap-hab-sup-on-k8s.yml`

 #### Verifying that it works properly